l0drex/travel/README.md

 NC_TOKEN=secretToken
 ```

+Also set the host in `astro.config.mts` in image domains for image optimizations.

 You can get the token from the share url in Nextcloud, e.g. `https://example.com/s/secretToken`.

 Images can be referenced locally to the document.
 Otherwise, file structure doesn't matter, since the files are fetched by type.